portway/portway/docs/renew-certificates.md

 kubectl config use-context [context]
 ```

 2. Checkout the appropriate git branch or commit
 The appropriate branch is the one that has the correct kubernetes config for the k8s cluster.
 Usually this will be release, but if a new feature with updated kubectl config is in release but hasn't been deployed to the cluster, it may be an earlier commit.
-To find out what release is on an environment, look at the master branch and in `deploys/[env].txt` which contains deployed release tag.
+To find out what release is on an environment, look at the `main` branch and in `deploys/[env].txt` which contains deployed release tag.
 Then checkout that tag: `git checkout 0.13.1`

 3. Manually update the appropriate values.yml file
 For dev, this is `kubernetes/helm/portway/values.yaml`
 For prod, this is `kubernetes/helm/portway/prodValues.yaml`

 Set the `certIssuer` to `letsencrypt-staging`
 Set the appropriate release tag for the various images (web, api, docs)

 4. Run a helm upgrade